-This statement summarises the basic entitlement, the values, aims and objectives that the King’s Cross Academy curriculum seeks to embody.
+The statements below summarise the basic entitlement, values, aims and objectives that the King’s Cross Academy curriculum seeks to embody.
 We also recognise that the curriculum experienced by the children does not just include the planned curriculum, but involves the so-called ‘hidden curriculum’ of relationships, ethos, informal learning and outside school hours learning.

 We believe the learning at King’s Cross Academy should:

 - Enable every child to develop in the key areas of communication, thinking, social and emotional awareness, creativity, physical development and learning about learning (known as the Academy Learning Toolbox).

 - Contribute to equality of opportunity for all, active citizenship, economic awareness and commitment to sustainable development.